 Think you can’t get sick from the heat?
 Think again.
 Anyone can suffer from a heat-related illness, but those at greater risk are people aged 65 and older, infants and young children, and those with chronic health concerns – especially heart disease or high blood pressure.

 Check on your friends, family and neighbors often – heat related illnesses can cause confusion and loss of consciousness.
-Learn the signs and symptoms of dehydration, heat exhaustion and heat stroke as well as what to do by following this link.
-Seek medical attention or call 911 immediately if you or anyone you know may be experiencing any of the following:
+Learn the signs and symptoms of dehydration, heat exhaustion and heat stroke as well as what to do.
+Seek medical attention or call 911 immediately if you or anyone you know may be experiencing any of the these symptoms.

 Staying Cool and Preventing Heat-Related Illnesses